22herbertan/NASA-DEVELOP-UMRB/README.md

 # NASA-DEVELOP-UMRB
-This is an unofficial code repository for the NASA DEVELOP UMRB Water Resources team.
-Includes R Scripts of streamflow, fractional available water, and vegetation health data processing for correlation analysis across the Upper Missouri River Basin.
+This is a code repository for the UMRB Water Resources project post-NASA DEVELOP.
+Includes R Scripts of streamflow, fractional available water, and vegetation health dataset processing for correlation and time series analysis across the Upper Missouri River Basin.